What is

 2. You have to share all common areas.

-3. The outside land is owned by the association and available to ALL condominium
+3. The outside land is owned by the association and available to

 residents.
 You don’t have the privacy as with single-family homes.